 - The structure of the fabric also means it dries quicker from the washing machine than other comparable brands

-- The chemical used to treat the fabric are slightly different (more on this in another post coming soon)
+- The chemicals used to treat the fabric are slightly different (more on this in another post coming soon)

-We below you should always iron your shirt and it is good practice to do so.
-It will give that professional and crisp finish that wouldn’t be replicated otherwise.
-All of our shirts come with this approach and you can check out our collection below.
+We believe you should always iron your shirt and it is good practice to do so.
+It will give your shirt that professional and crisp finish that wouldn’t be replicated otherwise.
+All of our shirts come with this approach, and you can check out our collection below.

 See some of our other posts below too: